-Please note: we highly recommend the use of a noise filter during the conversion process.
+Please note: We highly recommend the use of a noise filter during the conversion process.

-EXPORT/CONVERT WAV TO ZC FILES
+EXPORT/CONVERT/COPY FILES

-Anabat Insight allows you to convert full spectrum (.wav) files to zero crossing (.zc).
+Anabat Insight allows you to export (move) files, copy files, and convert full spectrum (.wav) files to zero crossing (.zc).
 To do this, select the files/folders you wish to convert in the Project Panel, then right-click and choose Export Selected.

-Under Export Mode, select Copy and Convert to ZC, then choose your ZC Threshold or choose Auto ZC (see Setting the Trigger Threshold for more information).
-Choose your Export Location by clicking ^Q then select Export.
+To convert .wav to .zc, under Export Mode, select Copy and Convert to ZC, then choose your ZC Threshold or choose Auto FS (see Setting the ZC Trigger Threshold for more information).

+Choose your Export Location by clicking then select Export.
+You have the choice in Folder Structure to choose between Keep Tree Structure and Flat.
+Keep Tree Structure will use the Group By format of the viewing window for the export (eg. Folder or Species Manual ID), whereas Flat will just copy all the files without folder grouping.
 If you wish for the files/folders to be opened in the Project Panel once the conversion is complete, ensure Open when Finished is checked.